 On the other hand, sometimes the idea of self-checkout is more appealing than its execution.
 Headaches over machinery complications and failures, and slow checkout by customers leave something to be desired.
 Some large grocers such as Alberton and Kroger have scaled back on self-checkout lanes to increase interaction with customers and keep lines moving.

 What’s your opinion?
-Do these systems help improve customer service and increase customer satisfaction?
+Do these self-checkout systems help improve customer service and increase customer satisfaction?
 Or are they putting the average customer to work?
 Let us know what you think!